 Kool-Aid was originally owned by Edwin Perkins when he created the powdered drink mix in 1927.
 In 1931, he moved the operation to Chicago, Illinois.
 Perkins sold Kool-Aid to General Foods in 1953.

 We’re not sure the extensive history of partnerships, acquisitions, or sales but now Kool-Aid is owned by Kraft Heinz and has been for many years.
-There is a partnership between Kraft Heinz and Soda Stream to have Kool-Aid flavors available for the in home soda stream machine that allows you to make soda at home.
+There is a partnership between Kraft Heinz and Soda Stream to have Kool-Aid flavors available for the in-home soda stream machine that allows you to make soda at home.

 Kool-Aid has always had a trademark pitcher that is the official mascot of the brand.
-The Kool-Aid man has been a popular face of Kool-Aid since he was introduced in the 1950s.
-The Kool-Aid man was not introduced until General Foods acquired the company but he has been a popular part of the company since that time.
+The Kool-Aid Man has been a popular face of Kool-Aid since he was introduced in the 1950s.
+The Kool-Aid Man was not introduced until General Foods acquired the company but he has been a popular part of the company since that time.

 You will see the Kool-Aid man on packaging as well as advertisements like commercials and ads that play for Kool-Aid.
 He has remained a mascot with only a few minor changes to his character over the years.

-You may remember the Kool-Aid man as bursting on to a scene and using the phrase “oh, yeah!” which has always been the style and the catchphrase associated with him.
+You may remember the Kool-Aid man as bursting onto a scene and using the phrase “oh, yeah!” which has always been the style and the catchphrase associated with him.
 He has been used for ads of all kinds and is often sported on packaging as well.

-The Kool-Aid man found his biggest change in 2013.
+The mascot man found his biggest change in 2013.
 Rather than just a large pitcher, it became a pitcher with a body, including arms and legs almost like a human.
 The Kool-Aid man is now a CGI character and has continued to be popular with the changes.

 Kool-Aid originally was available in 6 primary flavors.
-Those flavors are still a part of the line and still available today.
+Those flavors are still a part of the line and are still available today.
 Since that time, they have added a ton of other flavors and several other lines.
 They also have a sugar-free flavor line as well.